davidlange6/scientific-python/README.md

 bash Mambaforge-Linux-x86_64.sh
 ```

-Accept the license and all of the defaults, including "add startup to your shell."
+Answer the questions:

+  1. "Press ENTER to continue" (do it)
+  2. "Do you accept the license terms?": "yes"
+  3. "Mambaforge will now be installed into this location": accept the default by pressing enter
+  4. "Do you wish the installer to initialize Mambaforge by running conda init": "yes"

-**Step 3:** log out of gpu01.indiacms.res.in and back in again. _(Unclear if this step is necessary.)_
+**Step 3:** log out of gpu01.indiacms.res.in and back in again.

 **Step 4:** clone this repository and `cd` into it.